joeycumines/propertyobject.js/README.md

 ### editable
 The property editable can be set with a boolean value, indicating if the value can be changed.
 If editable is false, then setting value will fail with an exception.
+The editable flag controls all of the properties except editable; setting any of the values while editable is false will throw a new Error.

 ### value
 The property value can be get and set, and is validated as part of the set process.
 The type of